Austin, Texas 78724

 Again, it is not just us or all of the above reasoning behind this.
 It is clear that the big rigs and larger vendors aren’t there.
 Also it is clear that there are a loot of empty spaces that used to be filled that are vacant.
 Next, there are a lot of small mom and pop Walmart canopies, not a lot of part and accessory vendors, flea market vendors, cheap products, lower quality products, more non-motorcycle related companies doing promotions, etc.

 Vendors vote with their dollars and time.
 That being said, there are more profitable events going on than the Austin bike rally.
 Even for vendors who are looking for an event to go to between their next destinations, a large number of them said they’d rather take the weekend off.
 This is because they lost money or made very little.
 More importantly is the loss of time and huge effort put out in the extreme heat during the Austin motorcycle rally.

 Should I Go to ROT Rally?

-Bottom-line, based on what we’ve seen at ROT and what attendees have to say, the bike rally is worthwhile if you are going to camp.
-If you aren’t going to camp, ROT Rally simply really isn’t worth the money or your time.
+Bottom-line, based on what we’ve seen at ROT and what attendees have to say, the bike rally might be worthwhile if you are going to camp.
+If you aren’t going to camp, ROT Rally in Austin simply really isn’t worth the money or your time.
 It definitely isn’t worth your time if you are traveling a long distance.
 The majority of people who weren’t camping who bought a four day pass expressed that it was a huge disappointment.
 Go to the ROT Facebook reviews and you will see the same.
 Sorry for the downer information, but it is better to know before you go.

 2020 ROT Biker Rally Other Info

 - NOTES: All Weekend is a “No Refusal Weekend” in Austin

 - BYOB for sure